rust-embedded/discovery/src/07-registers/rtrm.md

 > Section 11.4.12 GPIO register map - Page 243

-We are interested in the register that's at an offset of `0x18` from the base address of the `GPIOE` peripheral.
-According to the table, that would be the register `BSRR`.
+'BSRR' is the register which we will be using to set/reset.
+It's offset value is '0x18' from the base address of the 'GPIOE'.
+We can look up BSRR in the reference manual.
+GPIO Registers -> GPIO port bit set/reset register (GPIOx_BSRR).

 Now we need to jump to the documentation of that particular register.
 It's a few pages above in: